-Is your breath is less than fresh when you wake up in the morning?
-Or worse, is your breath is bad throughout the rest of the day despite brushing and flossing your teeth?
-If so, you might want to visit Dr. James Fondriest to find out why.
+Is your breath less than fresh when you wake up in the morning?
+Or worse, is your breath is bad throughout the rest of the day despite brushing and flossing.
 Mouth odor in the morning is normal and natural.
-An accumulation of oral bacteria is the cause.
+A buildup of oral bacteria is the cause.
 Yet, after brushing away those bacteria, any lingering mouth odors are likely caused by something more serious.

 Bacteria are a natural part of your oral anatomy.
 In fact, a typical human mouth contains over 600 different identifiable kinds at any given moment.
 When you sleep, these bacteria accumulate thanks to the reduction in your saliva flow.
 By the time you wake up, all kinds of oral bacteria have gathered in force inside of your mouth.